What is the Easter Fire in Germany? A Symbol of Light in Darkness

 For hundreds of years, the Easter Fire has been a tradition in Germany.
 In Christian tradition, the Easter fire starts with the lighting of a Paschal candle, usually by a Priest or Pastor, to symbolize the Resurrection of Jesus Christ.
 The candle is generally lit on Holy (Black) Saturday to start the Easter Vigil.
 Parishioners can then light their own candles from this candle.
 The large Paschal candle is kept lit through the Easter Season.
 In some churches it stays lit until Ascension Day, or is used throughout the year for Baptisms.

-But there is a much older meaning behind the Easter fires that comes from the pre-Christian Saxon tradition.
+But there is a much older tradition behind the Easter fires that comes from the pre-Christian Saxon tradition.
+The Venerable Bede writes about the Anglo-Saxon tradition of lighting fires in Eosturmonath (April) in honor of the Germanic goddes Ostara.
 Bonfires at this time of year help the Earth to usher in Spring, and banish the cold and dark of Winter.
 The fires were also considered a symbol of fertility, and rebirth.
 The ashes from the Easter fires were spread on the fields to fertilize the soil, and insure good crops for the coming year.

 What is the Easter Fire in Germany Today?

 More recently, the Osterfeuer, Easter Fires, have evolved into small Volkfests.
-Booths are set up near the fire to sell food and drink, and some communities even have rides for the kids!
+Booths are set up near the fire to sell snacks, and some communities even have rides for the kids!

 Fires are generally left lit until dawn on Easter Morning, although, in some places they continue burning until Easter Monday, which is a National Holiday in Germany.